dilshankarunarathne/docker-notes/README.md

 	* Software version mismatch on the target machine
 	* Different configuration settings & environment variables

-With Docker, you can easily package your applications
+With Docker, you can easily package your applications with anything they need.